No-no77/otakucansavetheworld/_articles/Nogizaka46 Chronology.md

   - The "7 Lucky Gods" are decided on the 2nd broadcast.
 This decision comes about a month after the final audition (recording in late September?).
   - Each member's name is called one by one: Shiraishi Mai, Sakurai Reika, Nakada Kana, Ikuta Erika, Takayama Kazumi, and Ikoma Rina.
 - **Mid-October** - 1st photo shoot of Eto Misa takes place on Ishigaki Island, Okinawa Prefecture
-  - The photobook "Irodori" will be released on 01/31/2012 by Wani Books.
+  - The photobook "Aaze" will be released on 01/31/2012 by Wani Books.
 - **10/23** - Additional event for the "1st Generation Omitatekai" is held
   - The venue is Shinkiba STUDIO COAST, 2 Chome Shinkiba, Koto City, Tokyo.
   - This is an additional performance due to a large number of applicants for Nogizaka46's first event held on September 25th.